jihoonson/druid/processing/src/main/java/io/druid/query/groupby/epinephelinae/proposal.md

   - If all data sources are broadcasted except one, join can be performed in multiple nodes holding the segments of the non-broadcasted data source.
   - Otherwise, join cannot be performed.
 - Then, historicals and realtimes join broadcasted data sources and segments of the non-broadcasted data source.
-  - Each node first performs the join of broadcasted data sources.
-Thus, this is done only one time in a node.
+  - Each node first performs the join of broadcasted data sources if there exist inner join relationships among them.
+This is done only one time in a node.
   - The join result of broadcasted data sources is joined with non-broadcasted segments by multiple threads in parallel.
 - The broker collects and merges bySegment join results